Transfer news: Chelsea youngster Ampadu joins RB Leipzig on season-long loan | Goal.com

 The teenage midfielder graduated to the Blues senior squad in 2016 and has since managed to appear in 12 matches across all competitions.

-Ampadu penned a new five-year contract at Stamford Bridge in Septemeber 2018 and featured in three Europa League matches during the team's run to glory in Baku back in May.
+Ampadu penned a new five-year contract at Stamford Bridge in September 2018 and featured in three Europa League matches during the team's run to glory in Baku back in May.

 He will now have the chance to help Leipzig challenge at the top of the Bundesliga table and in the Champions League after agreeing on a season-long loan deal.